retui-modules ~/Re-TUI/docs/modules.html mode: guide

 Registry: all known modules.
 Built-ins always exist; custom script modules are registered with module -add.

-Dock: the row of module buttons shown on the home widgets page.
+Dock: the row of module buttons shown on the home module page.
 Change it with module -dock add, module -dock remove, or module -hide.

 Active panel: the module currently visible above the terminal tray.
 Change it with module -show or close it with module -close.